-With a panoramic coastline of carved cliffs sculpted by nature, Dorset is a remarkable place to visit.
+With a panoramic coastline of carved cliffs sculpted by nature, there are some truly amazing things to do in Dorset.
 In fact, many of the areas described in Enid Blyton’s Famous Five books were inspired by Dorset’s landscape.

 Dorset’s coast, known as the Jurassic Coast, is the only naturally occurring UNESCO World Heritage Site in England.
 But the coastline is not just visually appealing, it also tells a story.

 The rocks that form the cliffs are preserving a record of 185 million years of history.
 So if you’re spending some time in Dorset, it is well worth a visit to the coast to get a feel for the huge scope of its history.

 Chances are, if you see a photo of Dorset, it will probably feature the iconic Limestone Arch of Durdle Door.

 Created by the sea eroding softer areas of rock, Durdle Door is a truly distinctive part of Dorset’s landscape.
 If you want to see it for yourself, make sure you are wearing a solid pair of shoes.
 The walk may be uneven and steep in places, but it is worth it for the view.